jelsonjay/form-email/README.md

 # Form-email - PHP
-This is a simple contact form with PHP, which user can use to send an email
+this is a simple contact form made with HTML & PHP, which user can use to send an email